da03/mm/README.md

 ### Setup (You only need to do that once for each machine):

+Make sure the installation location relative to home directory is the same on every machine.

 First, set the central server in `config.txt` such that it has the following format:

 ```